mubaraqwahab/thinkdev/src/lessons/06-bindings-again.md

 let b = 2;
 ```

-We can also do this in the same declaration (note the use of the comma `,`):
+We can also do these in the same declaration (note the use of the comma `,`):

 ```js
 let a = 1, b = 2;